aiven/devportal/docs/products/kafka/kafka-connect/howto/mqtt-sink-connector.rst

 * ``SCHEMA_REGISTRY_PASSWORD``: The Apache Kafka's schema registry user password, only needed when using Avro as data format

-Setup a MQTT sink connector with Aiven Console
+Setup an MQTT sink connector with Aiven Console
 ------------------------------------------------

 The following example demonstrates how to setup an Apache Kafka MQTT sink connector using the `Aiven Console <https://console.aiven.io/>`_.